manuelg04/OCMI-Workers-Comp---qa-test/README-ENG.md

 **IMPORTANT: Please do not assume we will reject an incomplete test.
 We are looking for quality, not quantity.**

+## Usage of Artificial Intelligence

+We like our tests to be practical and realistic.
+Therefore, we **allow** the use of AI tools to help you write your tests, since we use them in our day-to-day operations.

+However, we expect you to understand the code you are writing and not rely solely on AI tools to generate your tests.

 ## Troubleshooting

 If you encounter any issues at all, please don't hesitate to reach out to us.
 We are here to help you succeed.